Automated Inference of Graph Transformation Rules: Preliminaries

 An application of a rule $p = (L \xleftarrow{l} K \xrightarrow{r} R)$ to a graph $G$ consists of two phases.
 First, a graph morphism $m: L \rightarrow G$, called a \emph{match}, is selected.
 Second, what is in $L$ but not in $K$ is removed from $G$ (pushout complement of $K \xrightarrow{l} L \xrightarrow{m} G$), and finally, what is in $R$ but not in $K$ is added to produce the result $H$ (pushout of $D \xleftarrow{d} K \xrightarrow{r} R$).
 This process is formalized by the commuting diagram in Figure~\ref{fig:derivation}.
 The application of a rule $p$ to $G$ using a match $m$ is referred to as a \emph{direct derivation}, denoted by $\delta = G \xRightarrow{m, p} H$.

-Several version of DPO graph transformation, varying in expressiveness have been considered~\cite{HabelMP01}, characterized by injectivity requirements on the right morphism and the match.
+Several versions of DPO graph transformation, varying in expressiveness have been considered~\cite{HabelMP01}, characterized by injectivity requirements on the right morphism and the match.
 Our definition of a rule and application represents the most general case, when no injectivity demands are made on either of the morphisms in question.
+For ease of presentation, however, we limit our examples to the case when both the match and right morphism are monomorphisms.

 Observe that a direct derivation $\delta$ encapsulates a span $G \xleftarrow{l'}D\xrightarrow{r'}H$, which is by itself a rule.
 We refer to said rule as \emph{induced} by the direct derivation, denoted by $p(\delta)$.
 The induced rule explicitly includes all the unchanging parts of $G$, expanding upon $p$ by including more invariant elements and thus being more specific (less applicable) than $p$.
 We generalize this property to any two rules $p_1$ and $p_2$ such that $p_2$ can be obtained as the induced rule of a direct derivation of $p_1$ and call $p_1$ a \emph{subrule} of $p_2$.
 This is illustrated by the commuting diagram in Figure~\ref{fig:subrule}.